hopsoft/fmt/README.md

 Fmt("%{msg}|>prepend('Hello ')|>ljust(32, '.')|>upcase", msg: "world!") # => "HELLO WORLD!...................."
 ```

-> [!NOTE]
-> Pipelines are processed left to right.
-The return value from the preceeding macro is the starting value for the next macro.
+Pipelines are processed left to right, with the return value from the preceding macro serving as the starting value for the next macro.

-Arguments and return values can be any type.
+Arguments and return values can be of any type:

 <!-- test_f55ae2 -->